Using Perl DBI to publish your data on the web

 </form>

-The form defines the method 'post' which causes the form data to be supplied on stdin for the CGI script and an action which is the URL to submit the form to (this is the address of your Perl CGI script).
-The 'input' types define the 'name' of the form field (productcode in this case and this is the name you pass to CGI's param method) and various arguments like 'maxlength' and 'size' which define the maximum amount of characters that can be input into this field and the 'size' of the field in the form (consult a good HTML reference).
-The submit button in this case is an image which where the user clicks on issues a HTTP GET request to the URL in the action field.
+The form defines the method post, which causes the form data to be supplied on stdin for the CGI script.
+The form action is the URL to submit the form's contents to (this is the address of your Perl CGI script).
+The input types define the name of the form fields (productcode in this case) which you pass to CGI's param method.
+When the user clicks on submit, the browser issues an HTTP GET request to the URL in the action field.

 Our previous Perl CGI script remains the same as the one in Altering the program to produce different results based on the URL because the CGI module transparently handles form data and GETDATA requests.